sofyan48/ami-core/README.md

 ## configure ami playbooks

-Make a file with the name ami.yml
+Make a file with the name ami.yml | in ubuntu based change yum to apt
 ```
 yum:
   hosts: all